Fellows-Resources/cgi-coding-challenge/README.md

 - Coding:
   - I struggled a bit with why the exception tests were not running.
 Turns out I needed to pass a callback.
 [This medium article helped](https://medium.com/@afolabiwaheed/how-to-test-a-function-thats-expected-to-throw-error-in-jest-2419cc7c6462)

-### Notes:

-Thank you very much for this opportunity.
-I'm really fond of Nest js now.
-Definitely will also look into angular fairly soon - I read that nest js has been dubbed angular for the backend.
-Please let me know if you absolutely need me to finish the other things - I'll try my very best.
-It's been very hectic preparing for 3 lectures and for our move (we are moving July 1st).